MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

    You ca npress ctr+E to open the imcontrast interface tool of Matlab.

-   You may be able to adjust to contrast in order to see some vertical strikes that are typical of cardiac mouvement, as on the following figure.
+   You may be able to adjust to contrast in order to see some vertical strikes that are typical of cardiac movement, as on the following figure.

    Press shift + E to freeze the chosen contrast, else it will be lost.